chaturay/serverless-artillery/README.md

 ### Advanced customization use cases
 #### Deployment assets and settings customization
-- Above we discussed how you need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and [`slsart configure` command] (#t35-create-custom-deployment-assets) when your testing needs are not met by the default deployment assets that are used in [Tutorial 1](#tutorial-1-run-a-quick-performance-test) and [Tutorial 2](#tutorial-2-performance-test-with-custom-script).
+- Above we discussed how you need to use [custom deployment assets](#tutorial-3-performance-test-with-custom-deployment-assets) and [`slsart configure` command] (#5-create-custom-deployment-assets) when your testing needs are not met by the default deployment assets that are used in [Tutorial 1](#tutorial-1-run-a-quick-performance-test) and [Tutorial 2](#tutorial-2-performance-test-with-custom-script).
 - For example,
-  - when the endpoints you need to slam are in the VPC.
+  - when the endpoints you need to test are in the VPC.
 See [here](#performance-testing-vpc-hosted-services) for details.
   - when you need to view the results in your data store.
 See [here](#providing-a-data-store-to-view-the-results-of-your-performance-test) for details.
   - when you need to automatically attach an AWS Managed IAM Policy (or Policies) to all IAM Roles created by serverless-artillery due to company policy.
 See `serverless-attach-managed-policy` plugin [here](#related-tools-and-plugins) for details.
   - when you need to separate out various versions of the load testing function in order to maintain least privilege. **ASHMITODO ask Greg for clarification**
   - when you want to use payload/CSV files to feed data into the request being sent to the target.
 See [here](#using-payloadcsv-files-to-inject-data-in-scenarios-of-your-scriptyml) for details.
   - when you want to add custom IAM rights (see Serverless Framework [docs](https://serverless.com/framework/docs/providers/aws/guide/iam/)) to the service(?) (load generating Lambda?) to maintain least privilege. **ASHMITODO ask Greg for clarification**
-- For such cases you need to create a local copy of the deployment assets using [`slsart configure` command](#t35-create-custom-deployment-assets), customize them for your use case and deploy them using `slsart deploy` command as shown in [Tutorial 3](#tutorial-3-performance-test-with-custom-deployment-assets).
+- For such cases you need to create a local copy of the deployment assets using [`slsart configure` command](#5-create-custom-deployment-assets), customize them for your use case and deploy them using `slsart deploy` command as shown in [Tutorial 3](#tutorial-3-performance-test-with-custom-deployment-assets).
 - Full documentation of what is in the `serverless.yml` and the options you have available can be found at https://docs.serverless.com/framework/docs/.
-- You would need to use custom deployment assets when you want to make even more customizations to how serverless-artillery works.
-It generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
-For example, if you need to make any code change to load generator Lambda (example, alter hard-coded limits).
+- You would need to use custom deployment assets when you want to make even more customizations to how serverless-artillery works. [`slsart configure` command](#5-create-custom-deployment-assets) generates a local copy of the serverless function code that can be edited and redeployed with your changed settings.
+For example, if you need to make any code change to load generating Lambda (example, alter hard-coded limits).
-- Please see [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation function configuration related documentation.
+- Please see [Serverless Framework docs](https://serverless.com/framework/docs/providers/aws/) for load generation Lambda function's configuration related documentation.
 - Please see [Artillery.io docs](https://artillery.io/docs/script-reference/) for script configuration related documentation.
 - **Note** that everytime you make changes to the local copy of deployment assets, you need to redeploy using `slsart deploy` command.